crate/cratedb-examples/topic/machine-learning/classification-automl/automl_classification_with_pycaret.md

    it in a performant way.
 This is especially useful for time series data like sensor data, user tracking data or log data.

-## Pycaret
+## PyCaret

-Pycaret is a Python library that makes it easy to create and train machine learning models in python.
-The outstanding feature of Pycaret is its AutoML capabilities.
+PyCaret is a Python library that makes it easy to create and train machine learning models in python.
+The outstanding feature of PyCaret is its AutoML capabilities.

-Pycaret is a high-level interface on top of popular machine learning frameworks.
+PyCaret is a high-level interface on top of popular machine learning frameworks.
 Among them are scikit-learn, xgboost, ray, lightgbm and many more.

-Pycaret provides a simple low-code interface to utilize these libraries without needing to know the details of the underlying model architectures and parameters.
+PyCaret provides a simple low-code interface to utilize these libraries without needing to know the details of the underlying model architectures and parameters.

-The general concept of Pycaret - and for the matter of fact for AutoML in general - is rather simple: One takes the raw data, splits it into a training and a test set and then trains a number of different models on the training set.
+The general concept of PyCaret - and for the matter of fact for AutoML in general - is rather simple: One takes the raw data, splits it into a training and a test set and then trains a number of different models on the training set.
 The models are then evaluated on the test set and the best performing